Common Felonies: A-E

 -

 Perjury, the crime of lying under oath, is a serious offense because it can derail the basic goal of the justice system—discovering the truth.
-Learn what perjury is, common examples, defenses, and punishments.
+Learn what perjury is and how it's punished.

 -